-- Embark on some of the best trails of the Great Ocean Walk
+- Explore some of the best trails of the Great Ocean Walk

-- Discover the maritime history of the area with a resident shipwreck historian
+- Discover the maritime history of the area at Cape Otway Light Station

-An early morning 7.15 am pick up from the Melbourne Arts Centre on St Kilda Road today.
-We will drive to Lorne and follow the spectacular Great Ocean Road to Apollo Bay before our lunch spot at Maits Rest, a perfect lunch spot surrounded by an ancient rainforest with giant Myrtle Beech trees at your feet.
+An early morning 7.15am pick up from the Melbourne Arts Centre on St Kilda Road today.
+We will drive through Anglesea and Lorne and follow the spectacular Great Ocean Road to Apollo Bay before our lunch spot at Blanket Bay looking out over the ocean.

 Accommodation: Apollo Bay

-After stopping for lunch at Aire River we board the bus for a short drive to the start of our afternoon walk at Castle Cove.
-Located on a spectacular bend of the Great Ocean Road at Glenaire, Castle Cove is a beautiful beach surrounded by towering cliffs which have high archaeological significance, as dinosaur fossils have been found here.
+After a short drive to the Aire River we start a spectacular day of walking beneath the soaring cliffs towards Castle Cove located on a sweeping bend of the Great Ocean Road at Glenaire.
+Castle Cove is a beautiful beach surrounded by towering cliffs which have high archaeological significance, as dinosaur fossils have been found near here.